What Is Trello?

 Select export on your Trello board (click the link for instructions) then import that file from your Trello app to our software as a CSV or Excel file.
 Go to the Gantt chart on our tool and click the import icon.

 Choose the File

 Answer the popup window.
 It will ask you to import a project.
 Select the Trello board Excel or CSV file you want to open to populate the Gantt chart.

 Once uploaded, you can choose to have the data from your Trello board fill out a new project, or added to an existing project.
 If you’re building onto a project already on the tool, just choose which one, and whether to keep or delete the existing data.

 Import What Data?

 Choose from the final popup window whether to import all the Trello board data from the file or just a task list.

 Start Your Gantt!

 See the success window?
 You’re done.
 Now you have all your data from your Trello project, and are ready to work on building your online Gantt chart.

 How to Use Your Trello Gantt Chart

 Now that you’ve got your Trello board in our project management tool, the real fun begins.
 Our Gantt chart software lets you control your project plan and manage your schedule in ways that are not possible with Trello, TeamGantt or Elegantt.
-We not only offer kanban boards or Gantt charts but a complete set of time tracking, task management, team collaboration and project planning features.
+We offer one of the best project management software, equipped with a complete set of time tracking, task management, team collaboration and project planning features.